stinetheslayer/wcr-challenge-frontend/README.md

 ## Features

+### Inspired by WCR Website Design
+The application draws inspiration from the established WCR Website.
+It adopts the color scheme and title font, Rokkitt, from Material Design 3—nearly identical to the font used on the website—to create a consistent visual identity.

 ### Interactive Spline Animation
-An engaging 3D animation integrated on the Welcome page using Spline.
+An engaging 3D animation integrated on the Login & Signup page using Spline.

 ### Tabbed Authentication
 - **Sign Up Tab:** New user registration with Google and Facebook SSO styled buttons.